christopher-noble/Decipher/README.md

 - **Keyword Tagging**: Input and tag keywords for transcription and timestamping.
 - **Seamless Backend Integration**: Connect seamlessly with the Decipher backend.

-## Hosting & Delivery
+## Delivery

-- Apache server on AWS EC2 instance
+- Apache web server hosted on EC2

 ## Support